gregorbj/Archive-VisionEval/api/model_system_design.md

 #### Value

- A data frame containing the estimation data.
+ A data frame containing the estimation data according to specifications with data types consistent with specifications and columns not specified removed.
+Execution stops if any errors are found.
+Error messages are printed to the console.
+Warnings are also printed to the console.

 #### Calls
-checkDataConsistency, expandSpec
+checkDataConsistency, expandSpec, Types

 ### `readVENameRegistry`: Reads the VisionEval name registry.